mickeys/non_trivial_gnuplot/graphing_ping/README.md

 # Real-time monitoring and graphing of ping

 I've been around, and let me tell you, sometimes it's not all it's cracked up to be, especially the networking, the Wi-Fi and wired connections both.
-Recently my productivity has been sorely challanged by exceedingly poor infrastructure.
+Recently my productivity has been sorely challenged by exceedingly poor infrastructure.
 What's a coder to do?
 Well, write some code, of course.

 **Goal**: I'd like to measure some quality of the connection between my computer and another one out there on the 'net.
-I'll show you how to see that connection quality first in text feormat, and then in graphic form.
+I'll show you how to see that connection quality first in text format, and then in graphic form.
 Each has its uses.
 You'll thank me later :-)

 NOTE: My efforts were done in `bash` on <a href="https://en.wikipedia.org/wiki/MacOS">macOS</a>, which is a UNIX variant called 'darwin'.
 I believe all this code is portable to <a href="https://www.linux.org/">Linux</a> and <a href="https://msdn.microsoft.com/en-us/commandline/wsl/about">Ubuntu for Windows</a>.
 If you find a bug, please let me know.
 Code fragments will be used to describe useful patters; the complete source code appears at the bottom.